aueb-wim/ehr-mapping-design-template/README.md

 ![alt text](docs/images/processing_tool_gui.png)

-In the **Patient Mapping Configuration** section we declare the csv file that contains all the patients ID unique codes of the incomming EHR batch and we select the column that contains this code.
+In the **Patient Mapping Configuration** section we declare the csv file (located in the `source` folder, see step 3 of the sample data preparation section) that contains all the patients ID unique codes of the incomming EHR batch and we select the column that contains this code.

-In the **Encounter Mapping Configuration** section we declare the csv file that contains all the patients' visits ID unique codes of the incoming EHR batch and we select the column that contains this code and also the column that holds the unique patient's ID code.
+In the **Encounter Mapping Configuration** section we declare the csv file (located in the `source` folder, see step 3 of the sample data preparation section) that contains all the patients' visits ID unique codes of the incoming EHR batch and we select the column that contains this code and also the column that holds the unique patient's ID code.

-In the **Unpivoting Configuration** Section we first select which csv files we want to be unpivoted.
+In the **Unpivoting Configuration** Section we first select which csv files (located in the `source` folder, see step 3 of the sample data preparation section) we want to be unpivoted.
 Unpivoting a csv file is the action where the values of some columns in each row, are placed in multiple rows which share the same values of the "selected" columns.
 For example, let's say we have:

 | Column1 | Column2 | Column3 | Column4|
 |---------|---------|---------|--------|